-All samples should be accompanied by a Submittal Form.
+All samples should be accompanied by a Submission Form.
 Please provide as much material as possible about the specimen & the problem you are submitting it for.

 - What is the host plant?